iamluirio/face-morphing-java-android/README.md

 ```

 ### Results
-It is possible to use a ```SeekBar``` to control the α level dynamically to be used in the warping equation of the two images.
-The result is as follows:
+It is possible to use a ```SeekBar``` to control the α level dynamically to be used in the warping equation of the two images:

 ```Java
 seekBarAlpha.setOnSeekBarChangeListener(new SeekBar.OnSeekBarChangeListener() {